christianebacani/Roadmap/README.md

    I built a project using `Semi Joins` and `Anti Joins` in `Subquery`.
 You can export this script and run it into your Integrated Development Environment.
 I also built projects related to `Subquery` using `WHERE` keyword, `SELECT` keyword, `FROM` keyword and compare it to a traditional joins.

+7. **When was the Golden Era of Video Games.sql**

+   Built and Solved a Video Game Data by Analyzing the Data Sets of Video Games in different years and games.
+Using `ORDER BY` to query game data of which games has a highest solds in the market, joining data of different table for analyzing `critic_score` per `year` and analyzing the difference of `avg_critic_score` and `avg_user_score` by subtracting the average.
+You can find the datasets in DataCamp Real World Projects.

 ### Relational Databases in SQL
    1. **Data Migration.sql**